excircle/go/nonstandard_library/go-yaml/README.md

 If we wanted to reflect this YAML structure in Go, we can create a user-defined struct.
 To handle the recursive nature of YAML, we will embed a struct for every sub-level of data that needs to be expressed.

 Notice how we define 2 structs in the example below.

 One for the `programmer` level, and another struct for the levels beneath.

-The types for the YAML data fields are first defined using Go data-types (`string`), then further defined to explain how the struct fields will be regarded with respect to the YAML specification.
+The types for the YAML data fields are first defined using Go data-types (`string`, `int`), then further defined to explain how the struct fields will be referenced with respect to the YAML specification and the literal values in the YAML doc.

 This format of `language_type:"key_defining_string"` works for JSON as well: `json:"firstname"`

 ```Go
 type Programmer struct {